Relief - Corporate Headquarters

 "Endless worlds await."

 The dominant entertainment platform.
 Content flows forever—movies, shows, games, ambient experiences that require no attention at all.
 Relief Play provides passive gaming.
 Relief Ambient fills silence with pleasant nothing.
 The archive contains more content than anyone could watch in multiple lifetimes.
-That's intentional.
+The algorithm knows what you want to watch better than you do.
+Auto-play is the default.
+"Next Episode in 5..." is the last decision you'll make tonight.

 Relief Stream